 Have you ever received an email from your bank asking you to please download a file or access a link?
 You have every reason to be suspicious if it seems suspicious, as it is most likely a type of social engineering attack known as phishing.

-Thousands of scams are sent via email daily, and while most are stopped by spam filters, many end up in users’ inboxes.
+Thousands of scams are sent via email spoofing daily, and while most are stopped by spam filters, many end up in users’ inboxes.
 We can look at several elements to identify this type of attack, and one of the most recommended is to check the sender of the email.
 However, this is not a deciding factor, as there are increasingly phishing attacks in which mail has been spoofed due to email spoofing.

 Spoofing, which in English means falsifying or deceiving, is a very common identity theft technique, especially through email, although there are other modalities.